 The Walk and Turn Field Sobriety Test is one of the three tests of the Standardized Field Sobriety Test (SFST) in the USA.
+The test involves walking nine steps, touching heel-to-toe, along a straight line.
 This balance part of the test is not part of the usual tests of fitness for athletes, but is similar to other walking balance test and may be a useful alternative.

 These tests, which were developed in the 1970s, are performed during a traffic stop in order to determine if a driver is impaired.
 As well as the walk-and-turn test, the other tests that make up the SFST are the horizontal gaze nystagmus (HGN) and the one-leg stand tests.